An Indian restaurant with an award winning chef is set to open in Hastings Old Town

 Dan Wiltshire said: "With 40 percent of India being vegetarian and our menu being largely Indian influenced, it seems like a natural progression to offer vegetarian and other options.
 We still offer a wide range of vegan options and hope the local vegan community will continue to support us.”

 “We absolutely love chef Lakshmi and her freshly cooked home-made food and can’t wait to offer up her whole range of cooking to cater for everyone’s tastes.
 She is arguably the best Indian chef in the UK and we are very lucky to have her.
-We look forward to welcoming people on Friday March 3.”
+We look forward to welcoming people this weekend.”

 Have you read?
 Meet the owner of the new French bistro and wine bar that is opening on Hastings Pier